-Within five (5) working days after the decision is given under Step I, the grievor shall submit the written grievance to the Executive Director or his designate.
-The Executive Director or his designate shall meet with the grievor and his/her steward to review the grievance within five (5) working days following receipt of the grievance.
-The Executive Director or his designate will deliver his written decision to the grievor with a copy to the Union within five (5) working days from the day on which the grievance was convened.
+Within five (5) working days after the decision is given under Step I, the griever shall submit the written grievance to the Executive Director or their designate.
+The Executive Director or their designate shall meet with the griever and their steward to review the grievance within five (5) working days following receipt of the grievance.
+The Executive Director or their designate will deliver their written decision to the griever with a copy to the Union within five (5) working days from the day on which the grievance was convened.

-7.03 No adjustment effective under the grievance procedure or arbitration shall be made retroactive prior to the date the grievance was formally presented to the Employer under the grievance procedure.
+7.04 No adjustment effective under the grievance procedure or arbitration shall be made retroactive prior to the date the grievance was formally presented to the Employer under the grievance procedure.
 This Article shall not apply to grievances concerning alleged payroll errors.

-7.04 Policy Grievances
+7.05 Policy Grievances